 }

-Now, run the application, you will get the error “Cognitive Services Speech SDK doesn’t support ‘Any CPU’ as a platform.”, This error is because, by default, Visual Studio set our project to compile to Any CPU.
+Now, run the application, and you will get the error “Cognitive Services Speech SDK doesn’t support ‘Any CPU’ as a platform.”
+This error is because, by default, Visual Studio set our project to compile to Any CPU.
 So you need to choose a target platform to compile the code to.
-Follow the below steps to do the changes to fix this issue
+Follow the below steps to make the changes to fix this issue

 You can do this by clicking the drop-down arrow next to Any CPU.
 Then, click the Configuration Manager option to set up a target platform

-In the Active solution Platform drop-down menu, click New, as shown below.
+Click New in the Active Solution Platform drop-down menu, as shown below.

-the system is 64 bits, you can choose to target x86 or x64 and then select Any CPU as the Copy settings from and then click on the Ok button.
+the system with 64 bits, you can target x86 or x64, select Any CPU as the Copy settings, and then click the Ok button.

-Now you can able to see that the Speech project was assigned to the build option you selected as shown below.
+Now you can see that the Speech project was assigned to the build option you selected, as shown below.

-Now Run the application, you won’t get the error this time.
-Once you will run the application you can able to hear the statement “Hello, how are you?
+Now, Run the application.
+You won’t get the error this time.
+Once you run the application, you can hear “Hello, how are you?
 Welcome to AzureLessons” as the Audio on your Laptop speaker.

 Text To Audio

-We will refactor the existing code and then we will also add a new method and we will also have to add a few new namespaces.
+We will refactor the existing code and then add a new method and a few new namespaces.

 using System;